 What Is UX Design?

-It’s just about finding the most efficient way for your customer or client to reach that sense of satisfaction they crave.
+It’s just about finding the most efficient way for your customer or client to achieve the satisfaction they crave.

-And while functionality and efficiency are great, you can’t forget the looks.
-By doing user research and using various tools for the design process, UX designers work hard to create an engaging user experience that ultimately results in customer satisfaction.
+While functionality and efficiency are great, you can’t forget the looks.
+By conducting user research and using various tools during the design process, UX designers work hard to create an engaging user experience that ultimately results in customer satisfaction.

 Current Trends in UX Design